Essay on Election Commission of India for Students in English

 In this essay on the election commission of India, we will be talking in detail about the Election Commission of India which will include the various works that the body has done in the last 70 years in an independent India.

 India is one of the largest democratic nations in the world, democracy here plays an important role in this country.
-Also, the Election Commission of India is a humongous body with a lot of responsibilities on its shoulders.
-The Election Commission of India was formed in the year, 1950.
+It’s election season once again.
+The news is full of speculation, analysis and opinion on the outcome of the elections.
+The election fever has gripped the nation.
+But did you know that the Election Commission of India (ECI) — the constitutional body that oversees the conduct of elections — is a body that has a lot of aesthetic appeals too?
+The Election Commission of India is a humongous body with a lot of responsibilities on its shoulders.
+The Election Commission of India was formed in the year 1950.

 This body, the Election Commission of India made things quite easier for us ever since the body came into existence.
 The body looks after a lot many tasks which further help in the smooth functioning of the procedure in the electoral commission.
 While still now the body is continuously evolving to make the election scenario better.

 India is the world's largest democracy.
 It is a country with many different cultures and languages, as well as a diversified population.
 In India, elections are held in a democratic manner to ensure that the people's will is carried out.
 The Election Commission of India (ECI), sometimes known as the ECI, is the authority in charge of elections in India.